 - Connecting traditional knowledge and modern ways – exploring the synergy of respecting and incorporating many ways of knowing.

 - Improving connections between communities and ocean science – building a generation of scientists, educators, citizens and decision makers who work together to support sustainability of the ocean and coastal communities.

 - Connecting local actions with global engagements – utilizing the coconut wireless (local networks) to broadband (global) webs to share and collaborate on ocean education and research projects.

 - Continuing to build international connections and networks – building and realising regional marine education associations and linking them internationally.

-A call for papers and posters relating to these five strands should open by November 11th, 2019.
-This first-round call for papers will close on Friday February 14th 2020 but please submit your abstracts as early as possible.
+A call for presenters of papers and posters relating to these five strands is now open.
+This first-round call for papers will close on Friday February 14, 2020 but please submit your abstracts as early as possible.